ArnaudKOPP/TransCellAssay/README.md

 This Python packages is for analysis of Transfected Cell Assay in High Throughput Screening environment.
 Data input is designed to be Single Cell data but 1data/well will work also.
 This package has been designed with the aim to facilitate the development of data analysis pipeline, so programming skills are needed for the moment.
-This package was developped and tested on python 3.4.
-It can replace CellHTS2 or similar software
+It was developped and tested on python 3.4 platform and will replace CellHTS2 or similar software for our analysis.

 ### What TCA do :